Safmarine: Container ships

 When the ships were built, they had Crepelle V16 diesel generators (which ran on diesel fuel) fitted which proved to be very unreliable.
 They were later on replaced with 6-cylinder Wartsila engines that ran on heavy fuel oil (bunker C) the same as the main engines.

-The main engines were adapted with a large generator so that when running at cruising speed these generators produced a large amount of electrical energy, which made these ships more fuel efficient.
+Shaft generators were fitted so that when running at cruising speed these generators produced a large amount of electrical energy, which made these ships more fuel efficient.

 Safmarine was acquired by Maersk Line in 1999.
 Present Safmarine ships under Maersk include the N-Class Vessels (Safmarine Nile, Nuba, Nakuru etc.), K-Class vessels, M-Class vessels, and C-Class vessels.